 (A) A licensed casino operator may extend credit to a patron in a commercially reasonable manner considering the patron's finances and in accordance with this rule.

-(B) If a casino operator licensee or applicant chooses to extend credit to patrons, the casino operator licensee or applicant's internal control standards shall detail the procedures for extending credit, including a description of the application process, the identification of employees involved, a requirement for prompt recording of the transactions that impact the patron's credit line, and placement of safeguards on credit extension.
+(B) If a casino operator chooses to extend credit to patrons, the casino operator's internal control standards shall detail the procedures for extending credit, including a description of the application process, the identification of employees involved, a requirement for prompt recording of the transactions that impact the patron's credit line, and placement of safeguards on credit extension.

-(C) The casino operator licensee or applicant's internal control standards shall detail the information contained in, the use of, and security for patron credit files.
+(C) The casino operator's internal control standards shall detail the information contained in, the use of, and security for patron credit files.
 A credit file for each patron shall be prepared before the licensed casino operator's approval of a patron's credit limit and include, at a minimum, the following:

 (1) The patron's name;